What is GST Turnover

-Before you register for GST you must have an Australian business number (ABN).
+First things first – before you register for GST, you must have an Australian business number (ABN).
 To register for an ABN, visit abr.gov.au.

 You can apply for a business name and register for GST (and other taxes and PAYG withholding if necessary) at the same time.

 If you already have an ABN, you can register for GST in the following ways:

 - via the Australian Taxation Office Business Portal